 Regular hours are 10:00 a.m. to 5:30 p.m.
 The museum extends their hours during the summer months.
 Please check the official website for updates.
 Free weekday highlights tours begin in the Rotunda, Tuesday through Friday at 10:30 a.m. and 1:30 p.m., September through June.

-- The Last American Dinosaurs – Opening in November 2014, the exhibit features a giant, plant-eating Triceratops, a 14-foot-tall cast of a T. rex. , murals of ancient environments, a video presentation, and an arcade-style game, “How to Become a Fossil.”
+- The Last American Dinosaurs: Opening in November 2014, the exhibit features a giant, plant-eating Triceratops, a 14-foot-tall cast of a T. rex. , murals of ancient environments, a video presentation, and an arcade-style game, “How to Become a Fossil.”
 The museum is designing a new National Fossil Hall, the largest, most extensive exhibition renovation in the museum’s history.
-Read more about the plans for the new Dinosaur Hall.

 The Atrium Café provides fast food options and the Fossil Café features soups, sandwiches, salads, Gelato and an Espresso Bar.
-See more about restaurants and dining Near the National Mall.
+If you are still hungry after your visit, don't fear: there are plenty of restaurant and dining options near the National Mall.